 Linda has an unusual blend of skills that include being a passionate teacher of piano, having a well-grounded background in dance, and administration and management skills which were developed in her younger years through her work as an Administrative Assistant with the Vancouver School Board.
 While raising her young family, Linda began to cultivate her entrepreneurial skills…something she had learned from her father, owner of Vancouver’s first Greek restaurant.

 As a piano teacher, Linda takes a personal interest in the overall development of her students, who continually achieve high standings in examinations and competitive festivals.
 In 2010, Linda was asked to take over the publication and ownership of one of Canada’s well-established piano method programs for young children called “Kelly Kirby”.
-Originating at the Royal Conservatory of Toronto, this program for children ages 4- 8 yrs has been taught in Canada and around the world for almost 70 years.
+Originating at the Royal Conservatory of Toronto, this program for children ages 4- 8 yrs has been taught in Canada and around the world for over 80 years.
 The Arts Connection has produced hundreds of confident young musicians over the years who have had this program as their foundation of study.

 Her extensive involvement in the community has also included serving as a volunteer in numerous capacities over the years: VP of the Community Arts Council of Richmond (CACR); Chair of Centre Stage Youth Performance Society; appointment to the City of Richmond’s Parks, Recreational and Cultural Services Task Force and the Richmond Arts Strategy Task Force; Executive Committee member of the “Nite of Hope”.